terracenter/gentoo_install/README.md

 ### Configure locales

-Locales are a set of information that most programs use for determin the country and language of your system.
-Most users would use one or a few locales instead of the hundreds that are available.
-This could save us compiling time, to avoid compiling all languages available of each package, and space on the filesystem by not installing man pages that we can't understand :)
+Locales are a set of information that most programs use to determine the country and language of your system.
+Most users would use one or a few locales instead of all.
+This could save us compiling time, to avoid compiling all languages available for each package, and space on the filesystem by not installing man pages that we can't understand :)

-Edit the `/etc/locale.gen` and uncomment the locale that you are interested for.
-Make sure you prioritize `UTF-8` locales, because at least one is needed for the build system to work correctly.
+Edit the `/etc/locale.gen` and uncomment the locale you are interested.
+Make sure you prioritize `UTF-8` locales because at least one is needed for the build system to work correctly.

 ```shell
 nano -w /etc/locale.gen